Sade Lythcott Reveals National Black Theater's Next Chapter & Community Impact

 I think about all of the hard work in the dark, this kind of gravitropic growth of just tilling the roots for so long.

-So when we cut that ribbon, it will be a testament to this living land acknowledgement, this monument of Black excellence, the fruit of which
+So when we cut that ribbon, it will be a testament to this living land acknowledgement this monument of black excellence the fruit of which

-to me, not just because of my familial link, but it means that Black artistry, black storytelling has a home for the first time in this country since the 1960s.
+has been like grown from all of this all of these dreams and generational dreams so i think personally it will mean so much to me, not just because of my familial link, but it means that Black artistry, Black storytelling has has a home for the first time in this country since the 1960s.

 And I know what we're building is the premier destination for black theater in the country.

 That the majority of black theater today is being made in spaces that don't look like us, that don't care about us.
+And so cutting that ribbon means that we all get to come home.

 And I think that will just be